 INDUSTRIAL GENERAL PERMIT

-Are you or your clients experiencing obstacles when trying to comply with industrial stormwater requirements and regulations?
+Are you or your clients facing obstacles to complying with industrial stormwater requirements?

 The 2018 Amended Statewide Industrial General Storm Water Permit makes it harder for industrial sites to comply.